jschuur/chatgpt-repl/README.md

 Responses are streamed in by default.
 This can be disabled with the `.stream false` command or the `-r` option.
 Streamed responses currently [don't include](https://community.openai.com/t/openai-api-get-usage-tokens-in-response-when-set-stream-true/141866/2) token usage from the API (issue to [estimate usage](https://github.com/jschuur/chatgpt-repl/issues/46)).

+Cancel a request in progress with Ctrl-C at any time, even when streaming.

 ### What about GPT-4?

 GPT-4 was [announced](https://openai.com/product/gpt-4) on March 14th, 2023 and API support for it started out with a waitlist.
 If it's available to you, it should work if you provide an [alternate model name](https://platform.openai.com/docs/models/gpt-4) via `--model gpt-4` (or the `.model gpt-4` command), since the Chat Completion API hasn't changed.